ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 # Message Transport {#message-transport}

-Communications between DAP participants are carried over HTTPS {{!RFC9110}}.
-HTTPS provides server authentication and confidentiality.
-Use of HTTPS is REQUIRED.
+Communications between DAP participants are carried over HTTP {{!RFC9110}}.
+Use of HTTPS {{!RFC8446}} is REQUIRED to provide server authentication and confidentiality.

 ## HTTPS Request Authentication {#request-authentication}